deb-intel/InnerSourceDeb/git_bkms/git_overview.rst

 * `git add` file(s)
 * `git commit` file(s)

-When you work in short cycles, managing Git is simple and effective.
+Work in short cycles.
+Create branches.
+Push commits to your branch(es) frequently; or rebase your commits frequently and push.
+This makes managing Git simple and effective.

 .. note::

    After the above cycle is complete, you decide when to * `git push` commit(s).
    Consider the above three bullets as the minimum steps to keep the working tree clean while you develop content or code.

 See also :ref:`github_workflows`